swapnilalaspure1/RoadAccidentDashboard/README.md

 Utilizing a Kaggle dataset, I performed comprehensive data analysis, transformation, and extraction in Excel.
 Employing diverse visualization tools, I constructed interactive dashboards featuring slicers for area-wise casualties, a dynamic timeline for year/month/quarterly casualties, and diverse charts such as KPIs, donut charts, and bar charts.
-This facilitated a succinct yet insightful summary of the dataset, enhancing the accessibility and comprehension of key metrics for more informed decision-making.
-Certainly, let's break down the data and create a detailed analysis report based on the provided information.

 ### 1. Casualties by Area Type: